-The Council also has flood control schemes for the Stony (Hangatahua) River and, in partnership with the South Taranaki District Council, the Waitōtara River.
+The Council also has flood control schemes for the Stony (Hangatahua) River and, in partnership with the South Taranaki District Council, Opunake and the Waitōtara River.
 There are also a number of small rural flood control and drainage schemes across the region, and under delegation from the Taranaki Regional Council, the New Plymouth District Council owns and operates flood detention works on the Huatoki Stream and Mangaotuku Stream, providing flood protection for central New Plymouth.

 Rainfall, river levels and/or wind speed and direction are measured at selected sites throughout the region.
 The data is automatically transmitted to the computer system at the Stratford office.
 During flood events remote stations can be individually interrogated to provide immediate information.
 The flood management system enables staff to provide flood warnings and information to emergency services, road authorities, district councils or affected property owners.

 Landowners wanting to carry out work in rivers or streams are strongly urged to check first with Taranaki Regional Council river engineering staff, who can provide free guidance.

 The work might be installation of culverts, fords or bridges, erosion control, gravel extraction, minor stream modifications and diversions, or piping.
 The Council’s river engineering staff can offer guidance on: